 The Sikh Coalition also protested against India’s Farmers Bill and Citizenship Amendment Act (CAA).

-Though The Sikh Coalition have protested against the Farmers Bill calling it “unfair”, nowhere what specifically about the Farmers Bill they are against.
-Ina thread psoted on their Twitter handle, The Sikh Coalition said they lobbied with policymakers and press in the United States to “encourage coverage of this historic movement”.
+Though The Sikh Coalition has protested against the Farmers Bill calling it “unfair”, nowhere specifically about the Farmers Bill they are against.
+In a thread posted on their Twitter handle, The Sikh Coalition said they lobbied with policymakers and press in the United States to “encourage coverage of this historic movement”.

-Further in the above post, The Sikh Coalition repeat that 3 farm laws are discriminatory and should be repealed but again, no mention of what specifically in the bills that they find it discriminatory or unfair.
-They further say that India government is repressing the farmers and are facing violence from the government.
+Further in the above post, The Sikh Coalition repeat that 3 farm laws are discriminatory and should be repealed but again, no mention of what specifically in the bills they find discriminatory or unfair.
+They further say that the Indian government is repressing the farmers and are facing violence from the government

-In a 2021 twitter post, The Sikh Coalition stated that the 1984 Operation Blue Star against Khalistani terrorists was a “coordinated operation to decimate the community” even though in 2004 Indian had it’s first Sikh Prime Minister.
+In a 2021 Twitter post, The Sikh Coalition stated that the 1984 Operation Blue Star against Khalistani terrorists was a “coordinated operation to decimate the community” even though in 2004 India had it’s first Sikh Prime Minister.

-The Sikh Coalition has opposed the abrogation of Articles 370 and 35A by Indian government in Kashmir.
-In another twitter post, they said “Tensions in Kashmir continue to escalate w/ ongoing reports of media blackouts, lockdowns, & troops patrolling the streets.
-There are serious concerns about these conditions mirroring those imposed by the Indian govt in aftermath of 1984 anti-Sikh pogroms.”
+The Sikh Coalition has opposed the abrogation of Articles 370 and 35A by the Indian government in Kashmir.
+In another Twitter post, they said, “Tensions in Kashmir continue to escalate w/ ongoing reports of media blackouts, lockdowns, & troops patrolling the streets.
+There are serious concerns about these conditions mirroring those imposed by the Indian govt in the aftermath of 1984 anti-Sikh pogroms.”

 Below are some of their social media posts.